 Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact.

 Eliminating extreme poverty.
 Ending hunger.
 Achieving true equality for all.
-Mitigating the potentially catastrophic impacts of climate change.
+Mitigating the catastrophic impacts of the climate emergency.
 All these goals might seem daunting, impossible at first; but it’s vital to know and remember that the resources to achieve all these aims exist — the challenge is distributing them and channeling them effectively.

 And under significant pressure from citizens everywhere, governments, businesses, and philanthropists can be persuaded to mobilize the funds and resources needed to end poverty, and the systemic inequalities and issues that fuel poverty, worldwide.